Norwich City F.C.: Yo-yo years (2009–present)

 In May 2017, the club appointed German coach Daniel Farke as head coach, becoming the first head coach of the club in its 114-year history that was not from the British Isles.
 In Farke's first season, Norwich finished in 14th place.
 The following season was far more successful; helped by top scorer Teemu Pukki, the club was promoted back to the Premier League after a three-year absence as Championship winners.
 However, Norwich were once again relegated back to the Championship after just a single season back in the top flight, becoming the first team in Premier League history to be relegated five times from the division.
 The yo-yo effect continued unabated: in May 2021, Norwich were crowned winners of the Championship, securing promotion back to the top flight at the first time of asking, but they failed to win a match in their first nine games back in the Premier League in the 2021–22 season, and Farke was dismissed by the club in November.
 On 14 November 2021, the club appointed former Walsall, Brentford and Aston Villa manager Dean Smith as their new head coach.
 Norwich completed a record sixth relegation from the Premier League, and, after an indifferent first half of the following season, Smith was dismissed in December 2022.

+On 6 January 2023, the club appointed former Huddersfield Town, Schalke and Young Boys manager David Wagner as their new head coach.
+After a thirteenth-place finish under Wagner in the 2022-23 season, the club improved to a sixth-placed finish in 2023-24 and qualified for the Championship playoffs.
+However, on 17 May 2024, Wagner was sacked by the club after fifteen months in charge following a 4–0 loss on aggregate against Leeds United in the playoff semi-finals.

+On 30 May 2024, the club appointed Johannes Hoff Thorup as their new head coach, who joined from Danish Superliga club FC Nordsjælland on a three-year contract ahead of the 2024–25 season.
+However on 22 April 2025, the club sacked Thorup after only fourteen wins in forty seven games, with former Arsenal and England midfielder Jack Wilshere, who was previously appointed as a first team coach by the club in October 2024, taking charge for the remainder of the season.
+Wilshere also left the club on 24 May 2025 after being informed that he would not be appointed as the permanent head coach.

+In June 2025, the club appointed Liam Manning as their new head coach on a four-year contract, after agreeing a compensation package with his former club Bristol City.
+Born in Norwich, Manning became the first person born in the city to manage the club, as well as the second Norfolk-born person to do so after Dave Stringer.
+However, Manning was sacked by the club in November 2025 after fifteen games in charge with the club twenty-third in the Championship table and with no home wins in all competitions.